Sharon Robinson (musician): Career

 In 2008, Robinson released her debut solo album Everybody Knows, which includes three songs she co-wrote with Cohen: "Alexandra Leaving", "Everybody Knows", and "Summertime", their first collaboration, originally recorded by Diana Ross for her 1987 album Red Hot Rhythm & Blues.
-The set also includes "The High Road", and six new tracks written by Robinson.
+The set includes "The High Road", and six new tracks written by Robinson.
 On October 27, 2008, Vibrant Records released Everybody Knows in the United Kingdom and Europe, replacing the original artwork from Leonard Cohen with a photo of Robinson.
 In February 2009, Vibrant Records closed due to the bankruptcy of its distributor Pinnacle.
 In April 2009, UK label Freeworld Records re-released Everybody Knows in Europe with the original Leonard Cohen-drawn cover art.
 Robinson self-released the album in the U.S.

 In 2008 Robinson joined The Leonard Cohen World Tour which lasted until December 2013.
 In August 2013 she was profiled in a cover story in the Financial Times.
 A book of her photographs was released in December 2014 along with exhibits in New York and Los Angeles, and performances in those cities and Toronto.

-Sharon Robinson appeared on Cohen's 2012 album Old Ideas singing, arranging choirs and playing synth bass on four tracks.

-Robinson performed songs from both her albums and also songs she co-wrote with Cohen on a tour in March and April 2015, coinciding with the release of her second solo album, entitled Caffeine, singing in Belgium, Netherlands, Germany, France, Ireland, Scotland and England.
-Caffeine included 10 new tracks written and produced by Sharon Robinson herself, with one song, "Lucky", co-written with Cohen in the 1980s but not recorded.
+She appeared on Cohen's 2012 album Old Ideas singing, arranging choirs, and playing synth bass on four tracks.
+She performed songs from both her albums and also songs she co-wrote with Cohen on a tour in March and April 2015, coinciding with the release of her second solo album, entitled Caffeine performing in Belgium, Netherlands, Germany, France, Ireland, Scotland, and England.
+Caffeine included 10 new tracks written and produced by Robinson herself, with one song, "Lucky", co-written with Cohen in the 1980s but not recorded.

-In 2015 Robinson released a four-track EP titled Sharon Robinson EP 1, covering songs by Tom Waits, Otis Redding, Bruce Hornsby, and Eric Clapton.
+In 2015, Robinson released a four-track EP titled Sharon Robinson EP 1, covering songs by Tom Waits, Otis Redding, Bruce Hornsby, and Eric Clapton.
 After her second 2015 tour was postponed, she toured in Europe again in August and September 2016.
 In August 2016, she was the guest of honor at the 10th Leonard Cohen Event, held in Amsterdam.